eleganduz/mngcoin/README.md

 Mngcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 840k blocks (~15 years)
  - ~1017125 million total coins

-The rest is the same as Bitcoin.
+The rest is the same as mngcoin.
  - 1 coins per block
  - 2021 blocks to retarget difficulty